You can start off your integration by doing some testing in our sandbox environment.

 Once you are ready and have everything set up in your Plugin or code, you can Complete your integration and go to your now integrated online store.

-If at any time you need to delete the key, you can do so from the Integration tab (shown below).
+If you need to delete the key, you can do that from the Integration tab (shown below).
 However, please be aware that this will shut down your store and you will stop processing payments immediately.
 You will need to generate a new Pack and follow the same steps.

 This type of setup is a deprecated method that is based on the generation of a key pair - Private key and Public Certificate.
 To use that method, please select Custom integration method -> Private & Public Key -> Generate Pair Keys